- Find the best broker for your trading needs

 More than HFM/Exness, less than Pepperstone—mid-range for Zambian traders.

-Islamic accounts incur swaps if positions held beyond 5 days—monitor rollover length closely.
+Islamic accounts incur swaps if positions are held beyond 5 days—monitor rollover length closely.

 AvaTrade | Best For: Zambian Muslim traders wanting Sharia-compliant CFDs with multi-asset exposure